csnover/dojo-boilerplate/README.md

 About the boilerplate
 ---------------------

-This boilerplate is constantly updated to try to reflect the latest and greatest features and design patterns for writing Web apps with Dojo, but it relies heavily on information and contributions from other users.
+This boilerplate is occasionally updated to try to reflect the latest and greatest features and design patterns for writing Web apps with Dojo, but it relies heavily on information and contributions from other users.
 If you have an idea, suggestion, or problem, please [report